-Using experienced admiration to navigate the social hierarchy.
-When individuals perceive others as high in competence and high in warmth, they tend to respond with admiration (Cuddy et al., 2008), an emotion that may motivate them to seek out the admired target.
-By increasing one's proximity to the admired, the admirer increases his or her likelihood of imitating or learning valuable skills from this competent group member, currying his or her favor, and, ultimately, attaining higher status for him or herself (Sweetman, Spears, Livingstone, & Manstead, 2013; Algoe & Haidt, 2009; Henrich & Gil-White, 2001).
-Admiration also motivates people toward self-improvement in domains in which the admired target is successful (Algoe & Haidt, 2009), thus serving as a carrot to status attainment.
+Using Experienced Admiration to Navigate the Social Hierarchy When individuals perceive others as high in competence and high in warmth, they tend to respond with admiration (Cuddy et al. 2008), an emotion that may motivate them to seek out the admired target.
+By increasing one's proximity to the admired, the admirer increases his or her likelihood of imitating or learning valuable skills from this competent group member, currying his or her favor, and, ultimately, attaining higher status for him or herself (Sweetman et al. 2013; Algoe and Haidt 2009; Henrich and Gil-White 2001).
+Admiration also motivates people toward self-improvement in domains in which the admired target is successful (Algoe and Haidt 2009), thus serving as a carrot to status attainment.